nicolejoseph/MenschelFellowship-Bodytracking/README.md

 - Kinect SDK 2.0
 - Processing 3.0

-First step is to download and install [Processing 3.0](https://processing.org/releases).
+The first step is to download and install [Processing 3.0](https://processing.org/releases).
 Then, once you have access to the necessary hardware (the Kinect for XBox One V2 and its adapter), download the [Kinect for Windows SDK 2.0](https://www.microsoft.com/en-us/download/details.aspx?id=44561).
-Once the Kinect for Windows SDK has completed installing, connect the Kinect sensor to a power outlet and then plug the USB cable to your computer.
+After the Kinect for Windows SDK has finished installing, connect the Kinect sensor to a power outlet and plug the USB cable to your computer.
 The necessary drivers should begin installation automatically.
-Then use the Kinect for Windows SDK to ensure, your Kinect is detected and works properly.
+Then, use the Kinect for Windows SDK to ensure your Kinect is detected and works properly.

 Once your Kinect is set up, launch Processing from processing.exe.
 From the _Sketch_, navigate from _Import Library_ to _Add Library_ and search for _Kinect v2 for Processing_.